 The image of fishermen in a bright yellow waterproof is a popular one, even today.
 A coated raincoat is an essential element of fishing clothing, historically protecting from both rain and salt water, with the bright colour making it easier to spot the wearer if they fell into the water or in bad weather.

 Today, we don’t wear bright colours as we now know wearing camo and green allows anglers to blend into the lakeside surroundings as not to spook the fish.
 However, popular brands such as Trakker and IMAX are providing waterproof jackets which boast 100% lamination for complete waterproofing, as well as high collars against brisk winds.

 One of the most important items of fishing clothing for any skill level is non-slip shoes.
 This is where Crocs come in.
-Originally designed as boating shoes, Crocs are the very best in non-slip, breathable shoes international delivery service, perfect for summer fishing expeditions and going out on a boat.
+Originally designed as boating shoes, Crocs are the very best in non-slip, breathable shoes, perfect for summer fishing expeditions and going out on a boat.
 They are also easy to slip on and off, east to pull-on when you get a catch in the night!